syoyo/tinygltf/README.md

 `TinyGLTF` is a header only C++11 glTF 2.0 https://github.com/KhronosGroup/glTF library.

 `TinyGLTF` uses Niels Lohmann's json library(https://github.com/nlohmann/json), so now it requires C++11 compiler.
+(Also, you can use RadpidJSON as an JSON backend)
 If you are looking for old, C++03 version, please use `devel-picojson` branch(but not maintained anymore).

 ## Status

 Currently TinyGLTF is stable and maintainance mode.
-No drastic changes and feature addition planned.
+No drastic changes and feature additions planned.

  - v2.4.0 Experimental RapidJSON support.
 Experimental C++14 support(C++14 may give better performance)
  - v2.3.0 Modified Material representation according to glTF 2.0 schema(and introduced TextureInfo class)